nasserhaji/TrustFundManagement/README.md

 - `retrieveDocument()`: Allows logged-in users to retrieve their stored documents.

 ## Contributing
+I welcome contributions to the TrustFundManagement project!
+If you'd like to contribute, please fork the repository and create a new branch for your changes.
+Once you've made your changes, submit a pull request and I'll review it as soon as possible.

 Contributions are welcome!
 If you want to contribute to this project, follow these steps: